Lois Wright

-Lois Erdmann Wright is an American artist, author, and television personality.
-She is best known for her appearance in the 1975 independent documentary film Grey Gardens by Albert and David Maysles.
-She is the author of the memoir My Life at Grey Gardens: 13 Months and Beyond.
+Lois Erdmann Wright (July 9, 1928 – October 13, 2023) was an American artist, author, and television personality.
+She was best known for her appearance in the 1975 independent documentary film Grey Gardens by Albert and David Maysles.
+She was the author of the memoir My Life at Grey Gardens: 13 Months and Beyond.
 She hosted The Lois Wright Show for LTV Public Access in East Hampton for over 30 years; broadcasting her final show on December 19, 2018.
-As an artist, she has exhibited at Guild Hall in East Hampton and at the National Arts Club in New York.
-Her art focuses mainly on Edith Bouvier Beale and Edith Ewing Bouvier Beale of Grey Gardens.
+As an artist, she exhibited at Guild Hall in East Hampton and at the National Arts Club in New York.
+Her art focused mainly on Edith Bouvier Beale and Edith Ewing Bouvier Beale of Grey Gardens.

 Personal background

-Wright is the niece of the late Dr. John F. Erdmann, who was Professor of Surgery and Director of Surgery at the New York Post-Graduate Medical College and Hospital from 1908 until 1934.
+Wright was the niece of the late Dr. John F. Erdmann, who was Professor of Surgery and Director of Surgery at the New York Post-Graduate Medical College and Hospital from 1908 until 1934.
 Dr. Erdmann lived at Coxwould in East Hampton and is best remembered for performing a "secret surgery" on President Grover Cleveland aboard the Steam Ship Oneida in 1893.

-Wright is also the sister of the late William Wright.
-In the summer of 1949, William Wright conducted the first and only audio recorded interview of Jackson Pollock at Pollock's home on Springs Fireplace Road in East Hampton, New York.
+Wright was also the sister of the late William Wright.
+In the fall of 1950, William Wright conducted the first and only audio recorded interview of Jackson Pollock at Pollock's home on Springs Fireplace Road in East Hampton, New York.
 William Wright was portrayed by actor David Cale in the film biopic Pollock starring Ed Harris.

+Lois Wright died in Southampton, New York, on October 13, 2023, at the age of 95.

 Career

-Wright has been called "the Palmist of the Hamptons," and read palms and tarot cards throughout the area, including East Hampton's Sea Spray on the Dunes, Montauk's Gurney's Inn, Southampton's The Old Post House, and in Grey Gardens.
+Wright was called "the Palmist of the Hamptons," and read palms and tarot cards throughout the area, including East Hampton's Sea Spray on the Dunes, Montauk's Gurney's Inn, Southampton's The Old Post House, and in Grey Gardens.
 She read several celebrity palms, including that of Bette Davis, who once said that Wright "read her palm better than anyone from Hollywood to East Hampton".

-Wright has hosted a television show for East Hampton LTV cable access since 1984.
+Wright hosted a television show for East Hampton LTV cable access beginning in 1984.
 She started as a psychic, reading palms, and talking about her days at Grey Gardens.
 Over time, the setting changed to various locations, such as The Old West, where Wright interviewed celebrities, including artists, writers, and politicians, among others.
-The Lois Wright Show was the longest running cable access show on LTV until its end in 2018.
+The Lois Wright Show was the longest-running cable access show on LTV until its end in 2018.

-As an artist, Wright's work has been shown at the Sag Harbor Gallery, Guild Hall in East Hampton, and the National Arts Club in New York City.
+As an artist, Wright's work was shown at the Sag Harbor Gallery, Guild Hall in East Hampton, and the National Arts Club in New York City.
 Her art mainly focuses on the subjects of Grey Gardens – Edith Bouvier Beale and Edith Ewing Bouvier Beale – and seascapes off the coast of Montauk.